slarmore/workflowV2/README.md

 For example, creating a Gaussian calculator to optimize the input Mol Object would return a Mol Object with updated coordinates, energies, orbital energies, vibrational modes, etc.

 ## Creating Workflows
 The power of this codebase is not for individual calculations.
 Often those are easy enough to set up and manage by hand.
-Rather, it is the ability to script together complex workflows, passing the Mol Object form one calculator to the next, automating many calculations.
+Rather, it's power is in the ability to script together complex workflows, passing the Mol Object form one calculator to the next, automating many calculations.

 ![alt text](Workflow.png)